This article will teach you the SDSU acceptance rate and admission requirements.

 Your major says a lot about your chances of getting into SDSU.
 Some of the hardest majors at San Diego State University are Nursing, Biology, and computer science.

 Some majors also have special requirements applicants must meet for admission.
-For example, Dance, Music, and Theatre-Arts performance require applicants to pass an audition.
+For example, Dance, Music, and Theatre-Arts performances require applicants to pass an audition.

 On the other hand, Nursing requires a minimum grade of ‘B’ in high school biology, chemistry with lab, and intermediate algebra.
 This is why you shouldn’t compare someone who gained admission into nursing to one who studied liberal studies.